 C - Competitive mindset

 The focused company competes with the outside world rather than internally.
-Internal competition is minimized because all of the organization’s effort is placed on doing what it does best.
+Internal competition is minimized because all of the organization’s effort is placed on a specific task, doing what it does best.

 U - Urgency